dawidvdh/river-dance/docs/diary.md

 6. Contextual loading and Error States
 7. Style theme / Styling system
 8. `.env` - this is good practice but overkill for this exercise.
+9. Testing - some unit tests will be included however this I will focus the least on as I don't believe it to be very important for this exercise.

 ### Tech